samuel-sjoden/UART_Testing/README.md

 receiving project.
 Connect the RX1 and TX1 pins together.
 The pins are defined at the top of each main file.

-Connect a serial monitor to each ESP32 (if using pio: pio device monitor -b 115200).
+Connect a serial monitor to each ESP32.
+By default the baud rate is set to 115200.